Why XRP (Ripple) Is Sinking Today

 - 10 stocks we like better than XRP ›

-The SEC delayed a conversion of Bitwise's crypto index fund to an exchange-traded fund.

-Investors looking for SEC approval of more spot crypto ETFs did not seem to like the news.

-Since yesterday afternoon, the price of XRP (CRYPTO: XRP) traded close to 7% down, as of 10:53 a.m.
+Since yesterday afternoon, the price of XRP (CRYPTO: XRP) has traded 5.6% lower, as of 1:12 p.m.
 ET today.
-There's no obvious reason behind the move, but many cryptocurrencies seemed to be struggling today for a few different reasons.
+There's no obvious reason behind the move, but a few events likely explain it.

 Should you invest $1,000 in XRP right now?